sesam-io/connector-unieconomy/README.md

 ## OAuth
 Access to the API is provided using an OAuth2 flow.
 The client ID and client secret for your application in Softrig must be provided when doing development (see https://docs.sesam.io/hub/connector-tools.html).

+## Notes

+Note that this connector is unfinished/work-in-progress